tranlg99/L4_project/meetings/meeting17.md

 for frame reconstructions: PSNR (peak signal-to-noise ratio) and SSIM (structural similarity)

+Use three different models: with no augmentation, with augmentation, with shifting+augmentation, with shifting Also two different training: train full network, finetune first two layers, and last layer, ...

 ## Plan ##
 * finish data augmentation+shifting in dataloader
 * train the models, will probably need more training epochs